Wednesday, 22 September 2010

 A: Eastville Avenue.

-A: You would be looking underneath the Vale Road Bridge (Alexandra Bridge) from the bus station side.
+A: Underneath the Vale Road Bridge (Alexandra Bridge) on the bus station side.

 -----